 Then, one fine day, I listened to the wise part of me.
 It whispered, ‘Let the critic have its say.’

-‘Letting it have its say is not the same thing as letting it get its own way,’ said the wise part.
+‘Letting it have its say is not the same thing as letting it get its own way,’ said Ms Wise part.

 Why the Critic Will Never Shut Up.
 Ever.

-I took my sage’s advice because I got that this critic is an innate aspect of the psyche (just as much as the sage is).
+I took my sage’s advice because I got that this critic is an innate aspect of the psyche (as much as the sage is).